-How Investors Earn Income from Investing in ETFs
+How Investors Earn Income From Investing in ETFs

-With their fairly recent rise in popularity, I think it is important to take a moment to speak with you a bit about exchange-traded funds, or ETFs as they are more commonly called, in order to help you understand what they are and how they work.
-In the chance you aren't already aware of them, or if you don't own them in your own investment portfolio, ETFs are essentially mutual funds that trade similarly to stocks under their own ticker symbol.
+With their fairly recent rise in popularity, it is important to take a moment to speak with you a bit about exchange-traded funds, or ETFs as they are more commonly called, in order to help you understand what they are and how they work.
+In the chance, you aren't already aware of them, or if you don't own them in your own investment portfolio, ETFs are essentially mutual funds that trade similarly to stocks under their own ticker symbol.

 To buy or sell an ETF, you do so through a stockbroker and, unless the ETF is part of some special deal the broker has worked out with the sponsor of the ETF, they charge a commission, just as if you were purchasing or liquidating shares of, say, IBM or Microsoft.